urbanczykd/affordability/README.md

 Affordability calculations are deliberately performed outside the HTTP request cycle.
 When a client calls `POST .../assessments`, the API creates an `Assessment` record in `pending` state, enqueues an `AffordabilityAssessmentJob`, and returns 202.
 The client polls the GET endpoint until `status` transitions to `completed` or `failed`.

-This separation matters because affordability processing is expected to become more expensive over time — integrating with credit bureaus, running statistical models, or aggregating third-party data.
+This separation matters because affordability processing is expected to become more expensive over time — integrating with credit brookers, running statistical models, or aggregating third-party data.
 By decoupling computation from the request path from day one, none of those integrations require an API contract change; only the internals of the job and the calculator change.
 It also naturally handles traffic spikes: requests are accepted immediately and workers drain the queue at their own pace, making the system horizontally scalable at the worker tier independently from the web tier.

 ### 2. Service object pattern (AffordabilityCalculator)